apache/dubbo-website/blog/en-us/Translation_Group8.md

 service2.export();
 ```

-Similarly, you can expose the service using XML configuration; in this case, the server does not depend on the two interfaces HiService and HelloService.
+Similarly, you can expose the service using XML configuration; in this case, the server does not depend on the two interfaces _HiService_ and _HelloService_.
 Server exposed service

 #### Service call on the consumer